 To ensure inclusion of learners with a diversity of needs and learning styles in all of our initiatives.

 Bullying Prevention and Equity & Inclusive, Education Programs and Activities:

 Our school currently implements or will implement the following bullying prevention and equity & inclusive education programs and activities that focus on developing healthy relationships and provide leadership opportunities for our students:

-- Week of Empathy for all students and staff
+- Week of Empathy for students and staff.

 Bullying Prevention and Equity & Inclusive Responsibilities

 - Closely supervise students in all areas of the school and school grounds